 Appropriate software controls are used to protect computerised records, for example the use of passwords and encryption.
 Passwords are only known to those who require access to the information, are changed on a regular basis and are not written down or kept near or on the computer for others to see.

+All practice back-ups are encrypted and managed by our IT support (please refer to Back-up Procedures).
 Back-ups are also tested at prescribed intervals to ensure that the information being stored is usable should it be needed.